wijiler/Bashitor/README.md

 ```

+#### The -A adds a new line and the -e sets it at the new line at the end of the file and the neofetch is what is added to the bashrc file

 ---------------------------------

 ### ⚠️ WARNING ⚠️

-#### if you do not know what you're adding you can really frick up your bashrc file and possibly even break your bash *USE AT YOUR OWN RISK*
+#### if you do not know what you're adding you can really frick up your bashrc file and possibly even break your bash *USE AT YOUR OWN RISK* also none of the downloads work

-#### The -A adds a new line and the -e sets it at the new line at the end of the file and the neofetch is what is added to the bashrc file

 ### Yay/Arch